xinxuanliu/handy-workflow/README.md

    diskutil erasevolume HFS+ RAMDisk `hdiutil attach -nomount ram://4194304` && touch /Volumes/RAMDisk/.metadata_never_index
    ```
 3. To release the RAM, you can do one below:
    *Attention!
-No Data can survive after releasing the RAM*
+No Data can survive after releasing the RAM.*
    - Eject the RAM disk
    - Reboot computer
    - Shutdown computer